mihakralj/pinescript/indicators/trends_IIR/ema.md

 [Pine Script Implementation of EMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_IIR/ema.pine)

+## Core Concepts

+The EMA is based on the principle of exponential weighting, where:

+- Recent prices receive greater weight than older prices
+- The weighting decreases exponentially with each older period
+- All historical prices influence the current EMA value
+- The smoothing factor (α) determines the rate of decay in weighting

 ## Mathematical Foundation

 The EMA calculation utilizes a smoothing factor (α), which determines how much weight is given to the most recent signal.
 The standard formula is: